savashn/ecewo-docs/src/content/docs/docs/getting-started.md

 > **NOTE:**
 >
 > Just like in the Express.js, we have to define our routes in the entry point, which is `main.c`.
-For modularity, we can define them outside and call in the `int main()` function.
+For modularity, we can define them outside and call in the `int main(void)` function.

 Let's run the following commands in the terminal to build our server: